 Hypno Slügs remind me so much of Futurama´s HypnoToad that I could create an entire species of it!
 No matter if you are playing Fantasy, Science-Fantasy or Science Fiction OSR games, an encounter with a Hypno-Slüg should be something that is dreaded.
 And even if it is just for that sudden feel of deja-vu although one cannot remember to EVER have encountered one before….

-A Love Slüg could be the center of weird, pervert cult in any OSR game.
-Even outside of OSR, a 40K-RPG game that features a cult of Slaanesh could have a Love Slüg as strange, sinister daemonic manifestation at its center.
-It would for sure surprise the savvy I-know-all-of-the-lore! kind of players, and even the most “experienced” of them might find these “offerings” to be bewildering.
-Of course, such a thing would call for some house-rules in regard to the stats, but a GM should be able to handle it.
-And talking about cults: the world of Chthonian Highways could have such as well!
+A Love Slüg could be at the center of a weird, pervert cult, even outside of the realm of OSR.
+A 40K-RPG game that features a cult of Slaanesh could have a Love Slüg as a strange, sinister daemonic manifestation at its center.
+It would for sure surprise the savvy I-know-all-of-the-lore! kind of players, and even the most “experienced” of them might find the “offerings” of the Love Slüg to be bewildering.
+Of course, such a thing would call for some house-rules in regard to the stats, but nothing a GM should not be able to handle.
+And talking about cults: the world of Chthonian Highways is known for those as well.

 The Mentallo Slüg makes for an excellent make-shift adventure in a weird world setting: the characters end with a question about something (perhaps about how to make use of this magic item they scored for themselves or the where-abouts of a Nemesis), and somebody points out that the answer might be gleaned from a Mentallo Slüg.
-Of course, the way is dangerous, and of course the quest of the Slüg is not an easy one, either.
-Mutant Future(tm) should always have room for a Mentallo Slüg on one of the world map hexes, and one could for sure cram one into the Veins of the Earth.
-And how about those sleazy star ports and orbital bases one hears about so often?
+Of course, the way is dangerous and the quest of the Slüg is not an easy one, either.
+Mutant Future(tm) should always have room for a Mentallo Slüg on one of the world map hexes, and it could be crammed one into the Veins of the Earth as well.
+And what about those sleazy star ports and orbital bases one hears about so often?